Skip to main content

 A graphic illustrating the proprietary TARPEYO technology and its components: On the left, it shows the immunomodulating active ingredient, Budesonide, with its molecular structure depicted.
 In the center, it highlights the triple-coated beads designed to help control the rate of release.
 On the right, it shows the enteric coat for delayed release, with an illustration of a capsule containing these beads (4 mg per capsule).
 A graphic illustrating the proprietary TARPEYO technology and its components: On the left, it shows the immunomodulating active ingredient, Budesonide, with its molecular structure depicted.
 In the center, it highlights the triple-coated beads designed to help control the rate of release.
 On the right, it shows the enteric coat for delayed release, with an illustration of a capsule containing these beads (4 mg per capsule).

-• Budesonide is a locally acting glucocorticoid that has not been developed for systemic treatment due to its rapid first-pass liver metabolism, limiting systemic exposure13
+• Budesonide is a locally acting glucocorticoid designed to limit systemic exposure due to high rate of first-pass liver metabolism10

-• In pharmacokinetic studies comparing TARPEYO and Entocort, TARPEYO exhibited higher maximum plasma concentrations of budesonide while having a shorter terminal half-life, indicating a shorter duration of systemic exposure to budesonide14
+• In pharmacokinetic studies comparing TARPEYO and Entocort, TARPEYO exhibited higher maximum plasma concentrations of budesonide while having a shorter terminal half-life, indicating a shorter duration of systemic exposure to budesonide11

 It has not been established to what extent the efficacy of TARPEYO is mediated via local effects in the ileum vs systemic effects.

 An in vitro study compared the release patterns of commercially available oral budesonide products.
-Its aim was to determine if the products are interchangeable regarding their delivery of budesonide to the GI tract.15*
+Its aim was to determine if the products are interchangeable regarding their delivery of budesonide to the GI tract.12*

-Findings suggest that the release pattern of TARPEYO is consistent with the intended design of the product, to deliver budesonide to the Peyerʼs patch-rich area of the ileum.15
+Findings suggest that the release pattern of TARPEYO is consistent with the intended design of the product, to deliver budesonide to the Peyerʼs patch-rich area of the ileum.12

-Dissolution profiles of 3 delayed-release budesonide oral formulations15
+Dissolution profiles of 3 delayed-release budesonide oral formulations12,13

 Graph showing dissolution rates of TARPEYO, Entocort, and Uceris over 180 minutes.
 TARPEYO shows delayed release, reaching ~80% at 180 minutes, compared to faster release in Entocort and Uceris.
 Graph showing dissolution rates of TARPEYO, Entocort, and Uceris over 180 minutes.
 TARPEYO shows delayed release, reaching ~80% at 180 minutes, compared to faster release in Entocort and Uceris.